-Here, we describe the sequence of LIGO/Virgo alerts for a single event that will be distributed through the Gamma-ray Coordinates Network (GCN) via notices and circulars (Alert content and Technical).
+Here, we describe the sequence of LIGO/Virgo alerts for a single event that will be distributed through the Gamma-ray Coordinates Network (GCN) via notices and circulars (see the Alert Contents and Sample Code sections for details).

 Within 1-10 minutes after GW trigger time, the first preliminary notice will be sent fully autonomously.
 Preliminary notices may or may not include a sky localization.
-The trigger will be immediately and publicly visible in the GraceDb database.
+The trigger will be immediately and publicly visible in the GraceDB database.
 Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.